GC-HBOC/HerediVar/README.md

 Note: Use systemd in a production environment to always keep these services alive

+## Configure Keycloak
+In your browser navigate to $KEYCLOAK_HOST:$KEYCLOAK_PORT (as specified in the .env file).
+This will bring you to the Keycloak administrator console.
+Use the KEYCLOAK_ADMIN and KEYCLOAK_ADMIN_PASSWORD you chose in "6 initialize Keycloak" to login.
+Then, select the HerediVar realm and navigate to clients>flask-webapp>credentials and regenerate the secret.
+Navigate to clients>flask-webapp>settings and update the root url, redirect uris, base url and admin url.
+These values must start with the HerediVar host.

+Once your are done update your .env file with the new secret and restart the HerediVar Flask server.

+## TLS
+HerediVar was set up such that it runs behind an http-server (like Apache or NGINX) in reverse proxy mode.
+Thus, HerediVar itself does not consider TLS and should only run on localhost without direct access to the public domain.
+TLS should be implemented in a production environment by the public facing http-server.

 ## Run tests
 HerediVar uses Playwright for testing.